 Key takeaways:

-• Prostate cancer is one of the most common cancers to affect American men.
-High-risk prostate cancer is an aggressive type of cancer that makes up around 15% of all prostate cancer cases.
+- Prostate cancer is one of the most common cancers to affect American men.
+High-risk prostate cancer is an aggressive type of cancer that makes up around 20 percent of all prostate cancer cases.

-While prostate cancer may be a serious disease, a majority of men diagnosed with it do not die from it.
-Early detection of prostate cancer, while the cancer is still confined to the prostate gland, has the best chance for a successful outcome.
+While prostate cancer may be a serious disease, the majority of men do not die from it.
+Early detection of prostate cancer, while the cancer is still confined to the prostate gland, increases the chances of a successful outcome.

 What Is High-Risk Prostate Cancer?